scionproto/scion/doc/ColibriDesign.rst

    arrives to the border router at `F`.
 This border router validates the packet and sends it to the local COLIBRI service.
 #.
 The COLIBRI service at `F` receives the packet and adjusts in its DB the
    values for the reservation.
-It adds its HopField and MAC and sends the packet again to the border router, to continue its journey.
+It adds its HopField and the two MACs and sends the packet again to the border router, to continue its journey.
 #.
 The packet arrives to the border router at `G`, and since it has the flag
    ``C=1`` it delivers it to the local COLIBRI service, after validating that